Mountain: Mountain societies and economies

 Mountains are generally less preferable for human habitation than lowlands, because of harsh weather and little level ground suitable for agriculture.
-While 7% of the land area of Earth is above 2500 m, only 140 million people live above that altitude and only 20-30 million people above 3000 m elevation.
+While 7% of the land area of Earth is above 2500 m, only 140 million people live above that altitude and only 20–30 million people above 3000 m elevation.
 About half of mountain dwellers live in the Andes, Central Asia, and Africa.

 With limited access to infrastructure, only a handful of human communities exist above 4000 m of elevation.
 Many are small and have heavily specialized economies, often relying on industries such as agriculture, mining, and tourism.
 An example of such a specialized town is La Rinconada, Peru, a gold-mining town and the highest elevation human habitation at 5100 m.
 A counterexample is El Alto, Bolivia, at 4150 m, which has a highly diverse service and manufacturing economy and a population of nearly 1 million.

 Traditional mountain societies rely on agriculture, with higher risk of crop failure than at lower elevations.
-Minerals often occur in mountains, with mining being an important component of the economics of some montane societies.
-More recently, tourism supports mountain communities, with some intensive development around attractions such as national parks or ski resorts.
-About 80% of mountain people live below the poverty line.
+Minerals often occur in mountains, with mining being an important component of the economics of some mountain-based societies.
+More recently, tourism has become more important to the economies of mountain communities, with developments focused around attractions such as national parks and ski resorts.
+Approximately 80% of mountain people live below the poverty line.

 Most of the world's rivers are fed from mountain sources, with snow acting as a storage mechanism for downstream users.
 More than half of humanity depends on mountains for water.

-In geopolitics mountains are often seen as preferable "natural boundaries" between polities.
+In geopolitics, mountains are often seen as natural boundaries between polities.

+Contemporary development studies recognise transportation networks as a key element of economic development, socio-economic well-being and poverty reduction.
+However, road network development has not always fulfilled its original intentions and has contributed significantly to environmental degradation and, in some cases, led to the loss of cultural traditions and the marginalisation of indigenous peoples.
+Compared to roads, the development of air links (helicopters and planes) has had an even more devastating impact.
+What is more, helicopters used for tourist activities are subject to considerable criticism from a perspective of environmental protection as well as sports ethics.

 Mountaineering

-Mountain climbing, or alpinism is the sport, hobby or profession of hiking, skiing, and climbing mountains.
-While mountaineering began as attempts to reach the highest point of unclimbed big mountains it has branched into specializations that address different aspects of the mountain and consists of three areas: rock-craft, snow-craft and skiing, depending on whether the route chosen is over rock, snow or ice.
-All require experience, athletic ability, and technical knowledge of the terrain to maintain safety.